 · Flashcards that will be used to review key concepts and notes

-· A 3-ring notebook with tab dividers (or pocket folder) that will serve as the record-keeping place for repertoire, weekly assignments, practice suggestions or goals, and communication notes between teacher, student and parent.
+· A 3-ring notebook with tab dividers and a pocket folder that will serve as the storage place for any sheet music that is assignment, as well as a record-keeping place for repertoire, weekly assignments, practice suggestions or goals, and communication notes between teacher, student and parent.

 · MUSIC BOOKS.
 The instructor cannot teach lessons without lesson books and cannot promise that there will always be backups available if a student forgets his or her book. ***Please note, that the instructor is willing to obtain these items for the student, but will expect to be reimbursed for the cost of the materials, plus sales tax.